gillibrand/launchbar-pinboard/README.md

 This action is used by all the other actions in order to access your Pinboard account.
 Prompts for and saves your Pinboard API token.

 Your API token (not password) is saved as plain-text in the Application Support directory for this action.
+You can delete it with the `Log Out` sub-action.

 # Building

 If you want edit or customize these actions for yourself, be aware that `Grunt` is used to append a shared script to each of the individual action scripts.
 See `shared.js` for more detail.

 # Version History

+### 5/24/2014

+- Added `Log Out` sub-action.

 #### 5/2/2014